-There was one (1) air quality related complaint followed up by Environmental Team in the reporting period.
+There were one (1) air quality and one (1) noise related complaints followed up by Environmental Team in December 2011.
 Investigation was carried out.
-The findings, proposed mitigation measures and follow-up site visit findings were submitted to all relevant parties.
+The findings and proposed mitigation measures were submitted to all relevant parties.
 Summary of investigation is described in Section 4.6.2.